rkaunismaa/LLaMa2_PlayGround/README.md

 7:25am gonna bail on that 'Llama 2 on a Budget.ipynb' cuz it's paywalled and pivot to the Llama 2 recipies.

+9:24am OK ...
+I have backed up all 4 working llama2 hf models into /home/rob/Data3/huggingface/transformers.
+To free up some space on that hfpt_Oct28 container, I am going to whack the 2 smaller 7b models plus the 14b non-chat model, and also kill the hfpt_Oct30 container.
+Then I will dry to duplicate the hfpt_Oct28 container into the hfpt_llama2 container ... brb ...